pedro-homero/pedro-homero.github.io/_posts/2023-04-14-A-question-of-power.markdown

 Without it, *allies* with power become predators, and labels mean nothing.

+**UPDATE:** [A tv piece from RTP](https://www.rtp.pt/play/p11144/e685449/a-prova-dos-factos) (Portuguese national TV) adds more data from members of CES that wish to remain anonymous out of fear.
+It's becoming increasingly clear that the thesis of "neoliberal conspiracy and vendetta against professors and their institution" is a smear campaign, so common in cases of sexual abuse.

 ### Notes

 * The [book](https://www.routledge.com/Sexual-Misconduct-in-Academia-Informing-an-Ethics-of-Care-in-the-University/Pritchard-Edwards/p/book/9781032277516) mentioned in this article can be found on [libgen](http://libgen.is/book/index.php?md5=F4119BB3798A7A9F60023BA57CC86E5F).
 The relevant chapter, *The walls spoke when no one else would - Autoethnographic notes on sexual-power gatekeeping within avant-garde academia*, starts on page 208.